 Some of our best cases have been against debt collectors who called our clients by mistake.
 If you get a call from a debt collector asking for someone else, then they are usually violating the FDCPA and TCPA.
 There is no prior express consent for them to call you, so you don't have to send them any written cease and desist.
 Just call us and see how we can get you a large cash award for the calls.

 It's important to act fast when a debt collector is contacting you.
 The Fair Debt Collection Practices Act (FDCPA) has a one year statute of limitation, meaning you have to file your lawsuit within one year from the date of the violation of the law.
 The Telephone Consumer Protection Act has a four year statute of limitations, so you have four years to file a case.
 But don't delay.
 If you wait too long the law might change or the company might go out of business.

 Contact us for a free consultation.
 We will ask you about what the debt collector has done to you.
 If we see a good FDCPA case in their actions, we can discuss representing you in a lawsuit.
 If the debt collector hasn't violated the laws yet, we can advise you on how to deal with them anyways.
 We have the experience and results to prove that we're a great choice for Your FDCPA Attorney!

-If you think you may be the victim of illegal debt collection practices, then contact your Florida and California FDCPA Attorney for a free consultation.
+If you think you may be the victim of illegal debt collection practices, then contact your Florida FDCPA Attorney for a free consultation.
 Protect your rights and receive just compensation!
 Call or email us today for a free evaluation of your case.
 We take FDCPA cases on contingency: No Fees Unless You Win Money!